Let the Games Begin…

 What are the Odds?

-The odds bets are strategic bets and they offer some of the best odds in the brand new online casinos accepting us players.
+The odds bets are strategic bets and they offer some of the best odds in the casino world.
 They are made as supplementary bets to the Pass, Don’t Pas, Come and Don’t Come bets.
 In other words, they are an increase in the wager amount of an original bet.

 Taking the Odds – These bets are made after the Point is thrown.
 There is no house edge and odds pay 2:1 on Point 4 and 10, 3 to 2 on a 5 and 9 and 6 to 5 on a 6 and 8.